sigmdel/TFT_eTouch/README_TOO.md

 }
 ```

+Because defining the `ESP32_2432S028R` results in `SECOND_SPI_PORT` being defined, the above can be used without change when using the cheap yellow display.

-However, with conditional defines, it is possible to write code that could be used with the touch code handler built-in to TFT_eSPI or with the TFT_eTouch library.
+With conditional defines, it is possible to write code that could be used with the touch code handler built-in to TFT_eSPI or with the TFT_eTouch library.

 ```cpp
 #include <FS.h>